Bucky24/motus/README.md

     motus babel

+To do both in one sitting:

+    motus env:development install babel

 The command system is meant to be very easy to use and to get projects off the ground quickly without having to set up larger systems like webpack.

 # Benefits over NPM